Scar Treatment Options

 Surgery is the most invasive treatment type to remove a scar.
 The surgery option might be necessary for certain scars if they are very large, so it can alter the scar’s shape or make it less noticeable.
-However, for normal scars, such as hypertrophic or keloid scars (raised scars), surgery might be an overkill.
+However, for normal scars, such as hypertrophic or keloid scars (raised scars), surgery might be overkill.
 One disadvantage of surgery is that it does not completely remove a scar, since surgery itself produces a scar.
 There is also a risk of recurring scars to more severe scarring that results from the treatment.

 Steroid injections can help to shrink the scar size and make it even with the skin surface.
 However, the side effects of steroid injections include pain, bleeding, bruising, infection, contact allergic dermatitis, impaired wound healing, and sterile abscess, sometimes even requiring surgical drainage.

 Silicone Gel or Silicone Sheets

 Silicone gels spread as an ultra-thin sheet and work 24 hours per day.
 It has self-drying technology and dries within 4 to 5 minutes.
 Silicone gel for scar treatment produces a 86% reduction in texture, 84% in a color lightening of the scar, and a 68% reduction of the length of the scar.

 Scarless Silicone Scar Gel is one of the best options on the market to prevent scar formation immediately after the wound heals, and to reduce or even remove the scar, whether old or new.

 - Scar Formation Prevention One of the few proven methods to help prevent hypertrophic and keloid scars from forming is to apply silicone gel immediately after wound healing, and prior to scar formation.